 Where do you start?

 You start by understanding expectations.
 What is expected of you?
 Ideally, it would be best if you did this at the beginning of every role you take.
-It is much easier to have these conversations in the interview process because you will get an understanding of how much of your time your Executive wants.
-If you are in a role and your boundaries are consistently being compromised, you should also have this conversation because you can either change the scenario, live with it or change your role.
+It is much easier to have these conversations in the interview process because you will understand how much of your time your Executive wants.
+If you are in a role and your boundaries are consistently compromised, you should also have this conversation because you can either change the scenario, live with it or change your role.
 At least you will know where you stand.

 Let’s face it.
 Your Executive is not going to start the conversation about boundary setting at work.